Beware of Rules of Thumb: What *Really* Increases a Marketing Agency Valuation

 • Substantial brand value

-Even if you try making adjustments to a rule of thumb multiple to include your agency’s characteristics, that’s easier said than done, considering the many financial and non-financial factors that can affect a valuation.
+Even if you try adjusting a rule of thumb multiple to include your agency’s characteristics (easier said than done), it will be hard for someone untrained in valuation to consider all the financial and non-financial factors that can affect value.

 Let’s compare two agencies, Agency A and Agency B. Agency A and Agency B each have EBITDA of $1.5 million during the most recent year.
 But there are significant differences: